 What is it then?
 As defined, patriotism is “devotion to and vigorous support for one’s country.”
 Must we turn this definition on its head to satisfy the power-lust of Ms. Merkel and those chomping at the EU bit to swallow up every country in sight?
 Without extrapolating too far, is she perhaps suggesting a ban on patriotism as a negative social construct?

 Methinks this is the track that Merkel & Friends are on, without so much as a look back to what this type of reasoning has previously wrought.
 Make no mistake; this is a push to dominate Europe via the back door.
 And it’s not just happenstance that this type of rhetoric comes on the heels of an EU Brexit deal.
 Do the European Union powers lie awake with night sweats wondering who will be next to opt out of their little plan for world order?
 With populist political movements popping up all over, the EU increasingly finds itself playing a game of Wack-A-Mole, and they don’t like it one bit.

 The German Chancellor’s comments were made during a speech defining the United Nations agreement on migration.
 Merkel.
 Migration.
 Shall we review just how well that has been working out in the Bundesrepublik Deutschland?
 Let’s not, because most of us already know.

 It seems the goal of Merkel and her EU satraps is to spread this migrant mess worldwide.
 In the words of the late, great William F. Buckley, a “conservative is someone who stands athwart history, yelling stop.”
-And the United States of America has just the man to do that.We value your comments!
-Please weigh in on our comment section below.
+And the United States of America has just the man to do that.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com